joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 </p>

 ### Disease to Demographics
-This portion of the dashboard allows you to select a disease and see what kinds of people have that disease and how they entered the hospital.
+This portion of the dashboard allows you to select a disease and see typical patient characteristics.

 <p align="center">
   <img src="https://github.com/joekrinke15/blog/blob/master/img/diseasetodemo.PNG?raw=true" />